Lina-Speech: Gated Linear Attention and Initial-State Tuning for Multi-Sample Prompting Text-To-Speech Synthesis: Experiments

 \subsection{Baselines}

-The baselines include: \begin{itemize} \item The TTS enhanced version of VoiceCraft \cite{peng2024voicecraft}, a decoder-only transformer trained on GigaSpeech and librilight.
-They provide an EnCodec model specifically trained for speech. \item StyleTTS2 \cite{li2024styletts} an end-to-end TTS model that leverages latent diffusion for style modeling. \item A popular unofficial reproduction \cite{vallexplachtaa} of VALLE-X \cite{zhang2023speak} that leverages an official EnCodec model and Vocos\cite{vocos}. \item Parler-TTS \cite{lacombe-etal-2024-parler-tts}, is a series of reproduction of \cite{lyth2024natural} that allows synthesis controlled by textual description of the voice.
+The baselines used for comparison include: \begin{itemize} \item The TTS enhanced version of VoiceCraft \cite{peng2024voicecraft}, a decoder-only transformer trained on GigaSpeech and Libri-light, which includes an EnCodec model specifically trained for speech. \item StyleTTS2 \cite{li2024styletts} an end-to-end TTS model that leverages latent diffusion for style modeling.
+We evaluate it only on LibriTTS as we have found it unable to adapt to highly expressive data. \item Parler-TTS \cite{lacombe-etal-2024-parler-tts}, is a series of reproduction of \cite{lyth2024natural} that allows synthesis controlled by textual description of the voice.
 Interestingly, this reproduction differs from the original paper by separating text and audio sequence and employing cross-attention between the two modalities instead of self-attention on the concatenation of both, making the architecture closer to \textsc{Lina-Speech}.
 They leverage DAC \cite{kumar2024high} as audio codec.
-We use two different checkpoints for LibriTTS\footnote{\href{https://huggingface.co/parler-tts/parler-tts-mini-v1}{parler-tts-mini-v1.0}} and Expresso \footnote{\href{https://huggingface.co/parler-tts/parler-tts-mini-expresso}{parler-tts-mini-v0.1-expresso}} evaluations.
+We used a fine-tuned checkpoint on \textsc{Expresso} and evaluated it on this dataset only. \item XTTS v2 \cite{casanova24_interspeech}, a large-scale multilingual TTS model that extends on the architecture of Tortoise \cite{tortoise}. \item CosyVoice2 \cite{du2024cosyvoice}, a recently introduced large-scale Neural Codec LM combined with a flow-matching decoder, which includes many improvements related to semantic modeling and is built on top of a text language model. \end{itemize}